 The colorful illustrations in the book were created by Emile Henriquez, a native New Orleanian who was born in the French Quarter.
 An art teacher, he also illustrated The Oklahoma Land Run, Toby Belfer Learns about Heroes and Martyrs, The Battle of New Orleans: The Drummer’s Story, D.J. and the Debutante Ball, D.J. and the Jazz Fest, and D.J. and the Zulu Parade.

 Thank you, Lashon, for sharing your lovely book on Confetti Park!
+It is for sale on Amazon.

 And here is Mr. Okra himself performing with the Confetti Park Players.